AI For Chimney Sweep Companies

 190 calls/mo, 46% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$254 average sweep cost Average revenue per converted booking, job, consult, or appointment.
+$254 average sweep cost Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with the company's missed-call report, booking rate, average sweep and inspection value, level 2 inspection mix, repair add-ons, service-area fit, seasonality, access constraints, and callback speed.